-Since Google announced late last year that they would be giving search rank priority to sites using secure HTTP connections (HTTPS), it’s becoming ever more important to have your site encrypted with an SSL certificate.
+Since Google announced several years ago that they would be giving search rank priority to sites using secure HTTP connections (HTTPS), it’s becoming ever more important to have your site encrypted with an SSL certificate.

 SSL is an essential technology for any site with eCommerce functions or collection of sensitive data, such as credit card info or passwords, but there are benefits to using HTTPS even for non-eCommerce sites.
 Aside from the benefit of a better search ranking, HTTPS connections can load site assets faster than regular HTTP connections, which will also have a positive impact on user experience.
 In this article, we will outline the common steps to purchasing and installing an SSL certificate.